radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/uar-guide/05-technical-corner.md

 | not reviewed   | Marked as not reviewed                                 |
 | to be reviewed | Initial status: Entry needs to be reviewed             |

-> [!note] Entries to review are marked as *to be reviewed* at the very beginning of the campaign; those are the entries displayed to the reviewers.
+> Entries to review are marked as *to be reviewed* at the very beginning of the campaign; those are the entries displayed to the reviewers.
 Entries still not reviewed when the campaign is finalized can be marked as *not reviewed*

-> [!note] *reassign* is a special status used when a reviewer indicates that he considers himself as not being the correct reviewer for some entries.
+> *reassign* is a special status used when a reviewer indicates that he considers himself as not being the correct reviewer for some entries.
 Those entries have to be reassigned by the campaign owner through the management interface.

 `custom3` contains the origin of the reviewer.
 It can be: